 Can you use another sweetener?
 Of course!
 You can use honey if you don’t need this recipe to be vegan, but in that case I’d only use a 1/4 cup because the flavor is more overpowering than maple syrup.
 And you can most likely use a 1/2 cup of coconut sugar, or more to taste, if you’d rather use a granulated sugar.

-Chocolate Almond Milk Ice Cream.
-Add a 1/2 cup of cacao powder to the mixture, and use 3/4 cup maple syrup total.
+- Chocolate Ice Cream.
+Add a 1/2 cup of cocoa powder to the mixture, and use 3/4 cup maple syrup total.
 Blend and process as directed, for a rich, chocolate flavor.
 You can add a 1/4 cup cacao nibs for crunch, or a 1/3 cup mini chocolate chips for a double-chocolate version.

-Mint Chip Almond Milk Ice Cream.
+- Mint Chocolate Chip Ice Cream.
 Add 1 teaspoon of peppermint flavoring to this recipe, and process as directed.
 When the ice cream is thick & creamy, you can fold in a 1/3 cup of mini chocolate chips, or a 1/4 cup of cacao nibs for a sugar-free alternative.

 Almond Milk Ice Cream

 - Be sure to freeze the bowl of your ice cream maker at least 24 hours in advance, if your machine requires it.
 In a blender, combine the water, almond butter, maple syrup, and vanilla extract.
 Blend until it looks smooth and creamy.

 - Pour the mixture into the frozen ice cream bowl and process in your ice cream machine until it looks thick and creamy, about 30 to 35 minutes.